har-in-air/ESP32_AUTO_WATER/README.md

 I sealed the electronics back-end of the sensor board with silicone caulk and a heatshrink tube to prevent any corrosion of the electronics.
 A 1-meter shielded cable provides ground, 3.3V and sensor output interface to the ESP32.

 It is possible for the top soil layer to dry out while the roots are still in damp soil.
 So the sensor is placed horizontally, halfway down the side of the plant pot.

+This particular sensor has a current draw of ~6mA.
+It is powered via a nmos-pmos fet (2N7002/PMV65XP) power switch circuit  controlled via ESP32 GPIO pin 25.
+After reading the sensor, the power is switched off.
+This is critical for minimizing total circuit current draw during the ESP32 deep-sleep cycle.

 ## CC CV battery charger module